Steven Kwan Player Props: Guardians vs. White Sox

 Steven Kwan At The Plate

-- Kwan has an OPS of .722, fueled by an OBP of .345 and a team-best slugging percentage of .377 this season.
+- Kwan leads Cleveland in slugging percentage (.374) thanks to 32 extra-base hits.

-- Among the qualifying batters in baseball, his batting average ranks 37th, his on-base percentage ranks 45th, and he is 120th in the league in slugging.
+- Among the qualifying hitters in MLB action, he ranks 42nd in batting average, 44th in on-base percentage, and 120th in slugging.

-- Kwan has an RBI in 23 of 101 games this year, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in three contests.
+- In 22.5% of his games this year, Kwan has had at least one RBI.
+He's picked up more than one in 7.8% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.